 You sure can!
 We understand that in these difficult financial times it may be hard to participate in charitable giving on your own; however, joining with a team allows you to split the cost and time commitment amongst teammates and creating community with coworkers, friends or like-minded peers.

 To sign-up as a team, each member must complete a Membership Commitment Form.
 There is a maximum of 4 people allowed on one team.

 As a team you are allowed one vote, but all members can attend meetings.
 One speaker from the team will be selected when completing a Charity Nomination Form to represent the team should that charity be selected to be voted on that meeting.

 A member who has signed the Membership Commitment Form can submit the name of an organization that serves the Caledon area.

-At random, three organizations will be selected at the meeting.
-The nominating member or representative from the charity will be asked to give a short, five minute presentation as to why the organization should receive the donation.
-There will be a short Q&A to follow.
+After the due date for Charity Nominations, three organizations will be selected.
+The nominating member or representative from the charity will be asked to submit a short (approx 250 word) appeal as to why the organization should receive the donation.
+Votes will then be cast either by email or phone.

-Any member can submit a charitable organization for consideration; however, she must be current with her donations and submit a Charity Nomination Form to the Executive no later than 1 week prior to the scheduled meeting.
+Any member can submit a charitable organization for consideration; however, she must be current with her donations and submit a Charity Nomination Form to the Executive by the date provided.

 At this time, in order to be considered at a meeting, an organization must be based in and/or serve

 the Caledon area and it must be a registered, not-for-profit or charitable organization able to provide tax receipts for donations.
 They must also agree not to use the donated funds for administrative costs.
 We are not considering nominations to national or international charities, programs, or organizations at this time, as the current focus is on contributing to our local community.